 - got killed by a spear in the back during a raid

-- got kidnapped and held for ransom by after falling all the way through the earth and ending up in China
+- got kidnapped and held for ransom after falling all the way through the earth and ending up in China

 - Also got put in prison by corrupt Mexican officials